 Simon Winter (Executive Director)

 John Atkin served as Chief Operating Officer for Syngenta from the foundation of the company in 2000 until 2014.
-He was previously Chief Executive Officer for Novartis Crop Protection, following a number of commercial and R&D leadership positions with Sandoz, FMC and Rhône-Poulenc.
+He was previously Chief Executive Officer for Novartis Crop Protection, following a number of commercial and R&D leadership positions with Sandoz, FMC, and Rhône-Poulenc.
 John was appointed a non-executive Director of the American fresh produce company Driscoll's in 2011.
-See what John says about working on the Board.
+Here are his thoughts about working on our Board.

 Mohamed Ait Kadi